M268816/power-repo/notes/fe_Method.md

 This next collection uses the same strategy as before, but instead collects the 'Ideal Output * Planned Runtime' for OEE, a variable I call the constraint_goal in the algorithm.
 Previously for Encapsulation this was also collected in the for loop above.
 However because of the challenges of these databases, it needed to be compiled differently.

 To increase the accuracy of OEE, I suggest in this next method that the ideal output of OEE2 must be pulled from the constraint of each catalog and line combination, then multiplied by how long that combination ran.
-All these catalog\constraint relationships then need to be compiled together to create a constraint goal per catalog and line combination that can simply be added together to capture the 'Ideal Output * Planned Runtime' arguments of the OEE formula.
+All these catalog\constraint relationships then need to be compiled together to create a constraint goal.
+A per catalog and line combination that can be added together to capture the 'Ideal Output * Planned Runtime' arguments of the OEE formula.

 > OEE2 = Total Units / (Sum an array of Ideal Output * Planed Runtime)
 >